Everest Base Camp Trek - 12 Days

 Backpack:

 A reliable and comfortable backpack is crucial for carrying all your gear and essentials on the trek.
-Choose one that is lightweight, waterproof, has a solid suspension system, and has a 30-40 litre capacity.
+Choose one that is lightweight, waterproof, has a solid suspension system, and has a 30-40 liter capacity.

 Sleeping Bag: